 After determining the model number of the door you will need to measure the width and height of the door.

 A second way to select the springs you need is to weigh the door.
 The door weight is determined using an analog scale.
 See our How to Weigh a Garage Door instructions for accurate weighing instructions.

-To order by manufacturer and model number, enter your information in the drawdown menus below.
+To order by manufacturer and model number, enter your information in the appropriate drawdown menu below.
 Enter also the door dimensions, number of springs, window information, and whether you have a coupled shaft.

-To order by door weight, enter the weight along with the door dimensions, number of springs, window information, and whether you have a coupled shaft.
+To order by door weight, enter in the second menu the weight along with the door dimensions, number of springs, window information, and whether you have a coupled shaft.

 The following explanations should help you understand the descriptions for your springs.
 The "#" sign follows a number that designates the door weight.
 The number marked by the "k" designates the cycle life rating in thousands of cycles.
 The industry standard is 10-15,000 cycles.
-These usually last six to 10 years.
-If your door is in good shape, and if you plan to live in your house more years than that, you will benefit from ordering longer life springs.
+Under normal circumstances these usually last six to 10 years.
+If your door is in good shape, and if you plan to live in your house more than six years, you will benefit from ordering longer life springs.
 The "LW" and "RW" designate the winds of the springs.
 Directions for replacing your springs are at our Single EZ-Set Torsion Spring Replacement page.